 Non-tango [MUSIC] has no musicological relationship to Argentine tango music or tango sound.
 It is music from other genres to which dancers enjoy dancing Argentine tango.
 Deprecated, replace with Alternative.

 Alternative [MUSIC] may or may not be “contemporary” (for example, dancers enjoy dancing to Chopin, classical operatic pieces, and older gospel and blues songs.
 According to DJ Elio Astor tango-danceable music is defined technically as having between 60 and 80 beats per minute and has “arrastre” (“drag”) which in tango is done mainly by bandoneón but in other songs can be done even with voice (example: Eminem) or other instruments.
 Arrastre enables dancers to predict when to step by dragging the rhythm before the first and third note.

 As a dancer I believe that additional crucial elements of alternative tango songs are: that the beat is not continuously heard, as that gets boring for us, and that it have a strong melodic component, which imparts tango “feelings”.

 Acoustic Tango Cover Orquestas [MUSIC] These are the living orquestas who play covers of pre-Piazzola tango songs.
-(Thanks to DJ Elio for this clarifying term!)

 Original Tango Orquestas [MUSIC] These are living orquestas who write new original tangos, staying within the tango tradition and not mixing with other musical styles.
 Many of these also play covers.
 The important distinction between Original Tango Orquestas and Nuevo Tango Orquestas is the intention is to stay within the tradition, not mixing with other music styles.